anupamvamsi/pong-cs50/README.md

 - Replayability

 ## Want to play it?
+(I could probably figure out a way to just let you download an executable, but for the time being... sorry and thanks!)
 ### You will need to:
 - Download [LÖVE](https://love2d.org/) (I used LÖVE 11.4 to make this)
 - Clone the repository
 - Open a terminal while inside the root folder of the repository ("path-to-repository/pong-cs50/")
 - Once inside the `pong-cs50` folder, in the terminal, just run, `love .`
 - Or if you have the path to your cloned repository copied and available, just open a terminal from anywhere and run `love path-to-your-cloned-repo` (ex: `love "C:/Cloned Repos/pong-cs50"`)
+The LÖVE executable just needs to find and be able to execute the `main.lua` file.

+### Got no LÖVE?
 - If `love` does not run, make sure you add the location of the `love.exe` application (the place where LÖVE's installed files are located) into your machine's `PATH` variable.
 - If you don't want do that, then in the terminal, enter the path to your LÖVE executable and then the path to the cloned repository.
 Press Enter.
 `"C:/Program Files/LOVE2D/love.exe" "C:/Cloned Repos/pong-cs50"`.